vedangj044/blog/content/crd-xray.md

 #### 1. No Documentation for Custom Operators

 Open-source tools from CNCF are well-documented, and you can find answers on forums and StackOverflow.
-But when it comes to internal, organization-specific operators — good luck.
+But when it comes to internal, organization-specific operators, well generally that's not a happy path.
 There’s usually zero documentation or outdated README files that don’t help.

 #### 2. Debugging is a Nightmare

 There’s no built-in mapping in Kubernetes between a controller and the CRDs it manages.
 Tracing logs, understanding how different tools interact, and piecing it all together manually is painful.
-Imagine if we could debug across all tools and logs in one go — yeah, I know, sounds far-fetched, but I want to try.
+Imagine if we could debug across all tools and logs in one go, I know it sounds far-fetched, but I wanted to try.

 #### 3. MCP Integration